Skip-Vision: Efficient and Scalable Acceleration of Vision-Language Models via Adaptive Token Skipping: Introduction

 Building on these insights, we propose Skip-Vision, a novel and flexible architecture designed for more efficient scaling (see Figure \ref{fig:2} for a comparison).
 Visual tokens derived from smaller window/scale sizes constitute approximately $80\%$ of the total visual tokens and account for most of the computational overhead.
 To mitigate this, as shown in Figure \ref{fig:3}, we allow these tokens to skip the Feed-Forward Network (FFN) computation, significantly reducing overall computational costs.
 To address redundancy within skipped vision tokens, we can apply a token merging strategy for further simplification.
 During inference, skipped tokens are removed from the KV cache after the pre-fill phase, accelerating subsequent computation.
 Empirical results demonstrate that Skip-Vision reduces training time by up to $35\%$, FLOPs of inference by $75\%$ and inference latency by $45\%$, while maintaining or even improving performance.
 These efficiency gains provide a scalable solution for large-scale multimodal learning, enabling better data utilization and enhanced model scalability.

-In summary, our contributions are as follows. \begin{itemize} \item We introduce a novel and efficient Skip-Vision framework, using token merge and skip FFN strategy during training to reduce redundant computation for visual tokens. \item In inference, our framework employs a skip KV-cache mechanism that removes skip-FFN visual tokens from the KV-cache, enhancing efficiency. \item We present a theoretical analysis of the performance error in Skip-Vision and establish an error bound, which will be empirically validated through experiments. \item Experiments show our model's superior efficiency, effective data scaling, and performance on par with state-of-the-art models of similar scale. \end{itemize}
+In summary, Skip-Vision is designed to be seamlessly integrated into the standard SFT pipeline of MLLMs without introducing additional retraining or decoupled modules.
+It directly modifies the transformer’s computation flow, offering a practical and theoretically grounded acceleration solution for MLLM training and inference jointly.
+Our contributions are as follows: \begin{itemize} \item We introduce a novel and efficient framework, using token merge and skip FFN strategy during training to reduce redundant computation for visual tokens. \item In inference, our framework employs a skip KV-cache mechanism that removes skip-FFN visual tokens from the KV-cache, enhancing efficiency. \item We present a theoretical analysis of the performance error in Skip-Vision and establish an error bound, which will be empirically validated through experiments. \item Experiments show our model's superior efficiency, effective data scaling, and performance on par with state-of-the-art models of similar scale. \end{itemize}